sgryjp/pmv/README.md

 - Accepts wildcard patterns for selecting files to move
 - Colorized terminal output
-- Runs on Windows and Linux (may run on macOS too?)
+- Runs on Windows, Linux and macOS

 ## Usage